tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 To stop the parasites writhing beneath his skin, already coiling around his iris.

 But I couldn't.
+I was paralysed, watching my friend suffocate on land.

 I watched the merman drag him out into the ocean, the two of them disappearing under the surf.

 I wanted to believe that the parasite didn't take all of them.

-Just like my Grammy, who was conscious enough to tell the ‘merman’ about me.
+The merman seemed to retain human speech.

-Maybe Roman was the same.
+Maybe Roman would be the same.

 I went home and took three showers, scrubbing my body until I was screaming.